UT-ShoTakeuchi/Old-Javanese-Tagging-with-WordNet/README.md

 Reference

 David Moeljadi and Zakariya Pamuji Aminullah.
 2020.
 Building the Old Javanese Wordnet.
 In Proceedings of the Twelfth Language Resources and Evaluation Conference, pages 2940–2946, Marseille, France.
-European Language Resources Association. https://github.com/davidmoeljadi/OJW Zoetmulder, P.J. and Robson, S.O.
+European Language Resources Association. https://github.com/davidmoeljadi/OJW
+Zoetmulder, P.J. and Robson, S.O.
 1982.
 Old Javanese-English Dictionary.
 M. Nijhoff.
-DHARMA Project (ERC 809994) https://github.com/erc-dharma
+Zurbuchen, M.S.
+(1976) "Introduction to Old Javanese Language and Literature: A Kawi Prose Anthology".
+The Michigan Series in South and Southeast Asian Languages and Linguistics No.3, 1976.